christophersbarrett/mulberry-wiki/Upgrading-to-new-PhoneGap-versions.md

         - Build Settings -> Apple LLVM compiler 3.0 - Language -> Prefix Header - Toura/Toura-Prefix.pch
     - remove icon@2x.png (reference only) from the Toura/Resources/Icons folder
     - remove Default@2x.png (reference only) from the Toura/Resources/Splash folder
+    - add the Default-Landscape.png and Default-Portrait.png files to the Toura/Resources/Splash folder